Ganasekhar-gif/Personalized-Diet-Planner-and-Nutrition-Tracker/README.md

 The Diet Generating Plan App is a personalized nutrition app designed to create customized diet plans based on users' health goals, dietary preferences, and restrictions.
 It aims to help users achieve their health and wellness goals by providing them with daily or weekly diet recommendations, along with essential nutritional insights.

 ### Features
 Personalized Diet Plans: Generate diet plans tailored to your health goals, such as weight loss, muscle gain, or maintenance.
 Nutritional Breakdown: The app analyzes users' protein, calorie, and nutrient needs to optimize meal plans.
 User Tracking: Track your meals and monitor daily food intake.
 Health Insights: Receive personalized insights based on eating habits to improve your nutritional choices.
 Customizable Preferences: Set dietary restrictions and preferences (e.g., vegetarian, vegan, gluten-free).
 Meal Suggestions: Get meal recommendations aligned with your goals and preferences.

 ### Tech Stack
 Frontend: Flutter
-Backend: Firebase (for user authentication and storing meal logs) Programming Language: Dart
+Backend: Firebase (for user authentication and storing meal logs)
+Programming Language: Dart
-API Integration: Nutrition APIs (Spoonacular, Edamam, etc.)
+API Integration: Nutrition APIs (Spoonacular)
 Database: Firebase (to store user data and progress tracking)

 ### Installation
 Prerequisites